 The Samsung Galaxy Tab S7+ has the biggest screen, at 12.4 inches, and the extra size can make a big difference in detailed work (or any work, really) compared to the smaller Galaxy Tab S7 and Samsung Galaxy Tab S6 Lite screens.
 The Galaxy Tab S7 plus screen is also noticeably brighter, deeper and higher resolution, and with better blacks, whites and colors – all big factors in creating art on the screen.

 The Galaxy Tab S7+ has excellent overall performance as the best Android tablet, and all of the art software works perfectly, with no discernable lags or loading delays.
 It also has really fine cameras, great wifi and internet performance, runs cool and charges fast.
 A great Android tablet in pretty much every respect.

 If you want the best Android tablet available, and also want the best Android tablet, this is an amazing product, and highly recommended.
-Not just the best Samsung Galaxy Tab tablet an artist can get, the Galaxy Tab S7+ is clearly the best Android tablet on the market from any company in 2021, and one of the greatest Android tablets overall.
+Not just the best Samsung Galaxy Tab tablet an artist can get, the Galaxy Tab S7+ is clearly the best Android tablet on the market from any company on the market today, and one of the greatest Android tablets overall.

 The Samsung Galaxy Tab S7 has a smaller screen than the Galaxy Tab S7+, and noticeably less resolution, brightness and contrast.
 The colors seem less vivid as well, but that might be because of these other factors.
 Overall, it is not nearly as satisfying to work on, especially in comparison to its bigger brother.

 It has to be said, though, that compared to any other Android tablet the Galaxy Tab S7 is a wonderful tool for the artist, and far superior to any other brand out there for making art.
 And the Galaxy Tab S7 does seem to have the same overall performance as the Galaxy Tab S7+, and in most other respects they are about the same – so still a very good Android art tablet and a brilliant Android tablet in general.